|

 It was about ten minutes before The Doctor sat up on the sofa, apparently

-suffering no ill effects from the 'trance' or whatever it was.
+suffering no ill effects from the ‘trance’.
 Rose immediately

 curled up beside him, her head against his shoulder, and he put his arm